darklang/dark/docs/production/what-to-do-if-something-goes-wrong.md

 You can also check long running queries in the dashboard, in the postgres dataset in honeycomb (there's some useful boards here), by searching honeycomb kubernetes-bwd-ocaml dataset for `name = postgres`, group by the SQL query.

-### Kubernetes

-Kubernetes has lots of information on why something might be going wrong

-- if the service is restarting or won't start, try the logs:
-  - eg `kubectl logs -n darklang deploy/apiserver-deployment -c apiserver-ctr`
-- the GKE dashboard shows you CPU and memory use.
-Look at the 7 day chart to see what you expect them to be and compare them to right now.
-- the GKE workloads show you if things are restarting.
-Sometimes clicking through will tell you more, or highlight an error
-- if the service is down, the GKE ingress/service dashboard shows you healthchecks
-- google's monitoring can help you find logs that often don't exist elsewhere (eg ingress requests).
-However, they can be challenging to find.

 ### Where are the logs?